Restricted Party Screening

 - If it is still unclear, contact the issuing government agency to discuss the potential match.

-- If the match cannot be identified as being a false match, contact the Export Control Officer (ECO) in the Office of Sponsored Projects.
+- If the match cannot be identified as being a false match, contact the Export Control Officer (ECO).
 The ECO will investigate further and, if necessary, contact the University's General Counsel to discuss further steps.

 Until the status of a potential match has been confirmed, the planned activity or transaction with the entity in question must be put on hold.

-If you have questions about restrict party screenings for export controls and economic sanctions regulation compliance, please contact Michele Dondanville in the Office of Sponsored Projects at (775) 784-6360 or email@example.com.
+If you have questions about restrict party screenings for export controls and economic sanctions regulation compliance, please contact Michele Dondanville, Export Control Officer, at (775) 784-6360 or email@example.com.